Barcelona is a great city to visit and there are activities for almost everyone.

 The Tramvia Blau is a streetcar from 1901 preserved exactly as it was and the only survivor of that time.
 The tickets can be purchased on board (as it used to be!) for 5.50 euros.
 You can check how to get there here.
 The Tramvia crosses part of the Tibidabo hill and gets you at the Tibidabo’s Funicular, which leads you a little up the hill to the Tibidabo Park.

-This small city park created at the beginning of the XX century, combines modern attractions with old and nostalgic ones.
+This small city park created at the beginning of the XX century combines modern attractions with old and nostalgic ones.
 While the rollercoaster is very thrilling, you can also get on board of l’Avió (the plane), an exact replica of the first plane that flew from Barcelona to Madrid in 1927.
 You can also get into the spooky Krüeger Hotel, a performance-based interactive horror show decorated as an abandoned hotel.
-Aside from attractions, restaurants and great views over the city, for nature lovers the Tibidabo mountain also offers some great hiking trails surrounding the park.
+Aside from attractions, restaurants and great views over the city, for nature lovers, the Tibidabo mountain also offers some great hiking trails surrounding the park.

 6. Spend a day (or two) in Montjuïc

 The other mountain of Barcelona, Montjuïc, is a great place to spend a whole day or even more than one.
-Sports, fresh air, parks, history, museums and even a magic fountain, you can find all sorts of activities.
+Sports, fresh air, parks, history, museums, and even a magic fountain, you can find all sorts of activities.
 For those into museums, the Fundació Joan Miró is an impressive museum dedicated to Catalan artist Joan Miró that’s worth a visit as well as the Museu Nacional d’Art de Catalunya (MNAC).

 In summer, you can also swim at the Picornell Olympic pools or even enjoy an open-air film at the Montjuïc Castle, a place full of history and amazing views.
 You can visit Madrid, Andalusia and the Bask Country all at once at the Poble Espanyol or try some rock climbing at the Foixarda Tunnel (it’s free!
 You just need climbing shoes).

 To visit some amazing green spaces, less well-known but very spectacular, check the Botanic Gardens.
-If you fancy some Versailles-type gardens, take a walk across the Jardins Joan Maragall or, if you are into cool western-like cactus, visit the Jardins Mossèn Costa i Llobera.
+If you fancy some Versailles-type gardens, take a walk across the Jardins Joan Maragall or, if you are into a cool western-like cactus, visit the Jardins Mossèn Costa i Llobera.
 If you like stadiums, modern or old, make sure you see Palau Sant Jordi (where the likes of Madonna or Justin Bieber perform) or the Olympic Stadium, which was renovated in 1992 for Barcelona’s Olympic Games but dates from… You guessed it… 1929!

-Montjuïc is very big and some of these places are quite far from each other, although there are plenty of buses from one point to another, probably plan your trip to visit a specific area, it’s impossible to see everything in day!
+Montjuïc is very big and some of these places are quite far from each other, although there are plenty of buses from one point to another, probably plan your trip to visit a specific area, it’s impossible to see everything in a day!

 7. Las Ramblas, Colón and Museu de la Cera